The King Family Makes Music A Way Of Life & A Gift To Be Shared

 “The support system is so good [at Heritage], especially with the teachers.
 We’ve noticed that it has really built up their strength and has given them a good basis for their beliefs.
 I can’t over-stress how confident we feel about all of the teachers at Heritage.
 We can’t imagine anything better.

 The Kings’ extensive fine arts involvement at Heritage has made a positive impact on the school.
-“This family obviously believes in the impact the arts have on students, and their children are exceptionally gifted and talented in this area,” says Heritage’s director of fine arts, David Barber.
+“This family obviously believes in the impact the arts have on students, and their children are exceptionally gifted and talented in this area,” says Heritage’s former director of fine arts, David Barber.
 “We consider ourselves blessed to work with their children, as well as the many other fine arts families.”

 “I would use the word humility to describe the way the Kings work with other students,” explains Laura Payne, Heritage’s orchestra director.
 “This is a family that is generous with their time and talents, and the way they interact with their siblings and friends is an amazing blessing for me.
 They represent Heritage with their preparation, musicality, respectfulness and servant-heart attitudes.”